Cholera Vaccines

 December 5, 2022 - The U.S. CDC published Travelers Returning to the U.S. with Cholera – Information and CDC Guidance for Healthcare Providers.

-October 19, 2022—The WHO Director-General stated that four agencies decided to suspend the two-dose OCV vaccination strategy in favor of a one-dose approach so that more people receive some protection from limited stocks.
+October 19, 2022—The WHO Director-General announced that four agencies have decided to suspend the two-dose OCV vaccination strategy in favor of a one-dose approach, allowing more people to receive some protection from limited stocks.